-The actions to be implemented as part of the MER Program are listed in reporting requirements for the program are captured in MER2.

-Table 7-1.
-Reporting requirements for the program are captured in MER1 and end of implementation period
+This section of the CMP provides the MER for the Port Stephens CMP.
+The actions to be implemented as part of the MER Program are listed in Table 7-1.
+Reporting requirements for the program are captured in MER 1 and end of implementation period reporting requirements for the program are captured in MER 2.

-The recommended MER actions in

-Table 7-1 have been described in terms of:
+The recommended MER actions in Table 7-1 have been described in terms of:

-- Action ID code for each action for easy reference; - Description an outline of the scope of works required; - Lead Organisation agency responsible for implementation of the action; - Support Organisation(s) may be required and/or requested to assist in implementation of the action, either through on-ground works, in-kind contributions or as a potential funding or information source; - Indicative Cost an estimate of total costs for implementation over the ten-year life of the plan is provided (2023\$).
+- Action ID code for each action for easy reference; - Description an outline of the MER activity; - Lead Organisation agency or organisation responsible for implementation of the MER activity; - Support Organisation(s) may be required and/or requested to assist with the MER activity, either through on-ground works, in-kind contributions or as a potential funding or information source; - Indicative Cost an estimate of total costs for implementation over the ten-year life of the program is provided (2023\$).
 Where actions require Council staff resources, actual costs have only been applied where it is expected that implementation will exceed current resourcing levels and additional funding is required.
-Where the action would only require existing staff time, assets and services, these are noted as "\$ST"; - Indicative Timeframe indicative timeframe for implementation and alignment with Council's Delivery Program; and - Performance Targets these can be used to measure the level of success of the plan.
+Where the action would only require existing staff time, assets and services, these are noted as "\$ST"; - Timeframe timeframe for implementation and alignment with Council's Delivery Program; and - Evidence of Completion description of the required evidence to demonstrate progress or completion of the MER activity.